 Santa Fe College Athletic Trainers

-Taylor Langon, LAT, ATC is a graduate assistant athletic trainer for the Santa Fe Saints.
-She completed her Bachelor of Science degree in Athletic Training at Sacred Heart University in 2016.
-She is now working on completing her Master’s of Science Degree in Applied Physiology and Kinesiology at the University of Florida.
-Taylor joined the sports medicine staff in August 2017
+Nick Kriesel, LAT, ATC, CSCS is a graduate assistant athletic trainer for the Santa Fe Saints.
+He completed his Bachelor of Science degree in Athletic Training at the University of Wisconsin-Madison in 2016.
+He is now working on completing his Master’s of Science Degree in Applied Physiology and Kinesiology at the University of Florida.
+Nick joined the sports medicine staff in August 2018.